 Beyond air quality and carbon emissions, traditional candles raise a few other red flags:

-• Fossil fuel reliance: Paraffin is inherently tied to oil extraction, a major driver of climate change.
+Paraffin is inherently tied to oil extraction, a major driver of climate change.
+By purchasing paraffin candles, you're indirectly supporting the petroleum industry.

-• Chemical runoff: Some dyes, fragrance components, and wax stabilizers come from petrochemicals with toxic production byproducts.
+Some dyes, fragrance components, and wax stabilizers come from petrochemicals with toxic production byproducts that can pollute waterways and ecosystems.

-• Land use: Even alternative waxes (like soy) have their own impacts—especially when tied to deforestation or industrial farming.
+Even alternative waxes like soy have their own impacts—especially when tied to deforestation or industrial farming.
+However, responsibly sourced soy is still significantly better than paraffin.
+Learn more in our article on benefits of soy wax candles.

 No product is impact-free—but some are clearly heavier on the planet than others.